truar/gcp-learning/gcp-cloud-architect-coursera/1-core-infrastructure/README.md

 ## Cloud Endpoints and Apigee Edge

 GCP can manage the API versioning you could have when exposing API.
-The program can specify the version of the API, and the call il redirected to the good version.
+The program can specify the version of the API, and the call iS redirected to the good version.

 Cloud Endpoints:
 * Easy API exposure